undel-gh/HA-Laundry-Monitor/docs/en/ARCHITECTURE.md

 A confirmed terminal-spin-sequence result is a terminal-phase marker.
 Subsequent meaningful activity is expected during overlapping spin-and-drain operation, drain-only operation after drum stop, drum positioning, additional terminal spinning, electronics activity, or end-of-program signalling and must not automatically invalidate the result.

-+The detector should expose evidence, the confirmation path used, and a confidence level to the State Machine.
+The detector should expose evidence, the confirmation path used, and a confidence level to the State Machine.
 When hybrid detection is implemented, diagnostics should distinguish vibration-only confirmation from hybrid vibration-plus-electrical confirmation.

 ---